-Finally, we asked every participant Islam-centric questions, such as what they think Islam says about pornography and fornication, whether viewing pornography affects their faith, and if they have found any Islamic sources that were helpful with their pornography addictions.
+Finally, we asked every participant questions relating to the Islamic faith, such as their understanding of what Islam says about pornography and fornication, i.e. whether viewing pornography affects their faith, and if they have found any Islamic sources that were helpful with alleviating pornography addictions.

 We were also curious about what three things people feel need to be addressed within the Muslim community regarding pornography, so we included a question about this as well.
 The complete published questionnaire can be found in the Appendix section of this report.

 After collecting responses, all the multiple-choice related data were converted into statistics and percentages while the qualitative short-answers were collated and analysed for trends and patterns.
-From these results, graphs and figures were generated, and discussed in-depth using common knowledge and information from the scientific literature.
-All these results are reported in the section 2.
+From these results, graphs and figures were generated, and discussed indepth using common knowledge and existing findings obtained from the scientific literature within this space.

+All these results are reported in section 2.
 Findings & Discussion of this report.
-From this information, helpful recommendations and vital conclusions are made regarding the trends and characteristics of pornographic addiction and methods of addressing this epidemic within the Muslim community.
-This can be found in the section 3.
+From this information, helpful recommendations and vital conclusions were deduced regarding the trends and characteristics of pornographic addiction and methods of addressing this epidemic within the Muslim community.
+This can be found in section 3.
 Conclusion & Recommendations.

-2 Findings & Discussion
+Findings & Discussion

-2.1 Demographic Information
+Demographic Information

-The collated results of the questionnaire on Pornography Addictions found 25 participants in total, of which two were excluded from the final analysis.
-This was because one participant was a duplicate and the other participant's responses indicated that they have never consumed pornography.
+The collated results of the questionnaire on Pornography Addictions included responses from 25 participants in total, of which 2 were excluded from the final analysis.
+This was because 1 participant was a duplicate and the other participant's responses indicated that they have never consumed pornography.
 Thus, the total number of 23 respondents are included in this analysis.

-The gender distribution (see Figure 1) of the sample was closely balanced, with just one more female participant (n = 12) than males (n = 11).
-This is unexpected, considering that men are more likely to become addicted to pornography than women (Watson, 2014).
-Recently, however, more and more younger females (76%), between the ages of 18-30, are consuming pornographic material than older females (16%), around the age of 50 (Blaszczynski, 2016).
+The gender distribution (see Figure 1) of the sample, was closely balanced, with just one more female participant (n = 12) than males (n = 11).
+This was unanticipated, considering research shows that men are more likely to become addicted to pornography than women (Watson, 2014).
+Recently, however, more and more younger females (76%), between the ages of 18 - 30, are consuming pornographic material relative to older females (16%), around the age of 50 (Blaszczynski, 2016).
 This has been explained by a heightened level of sexual curiosity and testosterone hormone levels (Wright, Bae & Funk, 2013).